How Much Is $300,000 in Renters Insurance?

 Average Cost of $300,000 Renters Insurance for People with Bad Credit

-**NOTE: States like California, Maryland, and Massachusetts do not use credit scores to determine insurance premiums, so residents in these states won't see their credit history impacting their rates.
+Insurers view credit scores as indicators of financial responsibility and the likelihood of filing claims.
+California, Maryland, and Massachusetts prohibit the use of credit scores for insurance pricing, so residents in these states won't see their credit history affecting their rates.

 Compare Renters Insurance Quotes for $300K Coverage